Marveawan/framework-in-cyber-security-/README.md

 # DETECT

 Detecting potential cybersecurity incidents is critical and this function defines the appropriate activities to identify the occurrence of a cybersecurity event in a timely manner.
+# RESPOND

+The Respond function focuses on appropriate activities to take action in case of a detected cybersecurity incident and supports the ability to contain the impact of a potential cybersecurity incident.